 Our lab studies RNA processing in human cells.
 We are interested in basic mechanisms that contribute to variation in gene expression in normal physiologic conditions and in response to stress.
 We use molecular and computational methods to study cellular processes in normal and diseased cells.

 It is well known that individuals differ at the DNA sequence level; however, the effect of DNA sequence variants on phenotypes remains largely unknown.
 Since the expression level of genes has important effects on cellular phenotypes, we examined the extent of individual variation in gene expression.
 We found extensive variability and a heritable component to this variation.
 This allows us to treat expression levels of genes as quantitative traits and to screen the genome for variants that influence these gene expression phenotypes.

-This research was supported by grants from the National Institutes of Health and an endowed chair from the W.W.
-Smith Charitable Trust.
+This research was supported by grants from the National Institutes of Health and funds from the Frederick G. L. Huetwell endowment.